About Me

 Conferences: I have helped organise two student conferences, the 2019 BAC (Biotechnology Annual Conference) in Madrid, Spain.
 The 2021 LMB/IBMB student symposium in Cambridge, UK.
 And I co-organised the 2022 LMB/MPIB student symposium also in Cambrige, UK.

-Workshops: I enjoy taking part in lots of different scientific workshops including: The Royal Society MRC-LMB Exhibit in 2019, the Cambridge Science Festivals with activities like "Worms are Cleverer than you think", the Imperial Summer Festivals
+Workshops: I enjoy taking part in lots of different scientific workshops both in conferences and as part of science divulgation, including: The Royal Society MRC-LMB Exhibit in 2019, the Cambridge Science Festivals with activities like "Worms are Cleverer than you think", the Imperial Summer Festivals.

 Teaching: I have tought STEM subjects to high school students as part of several volunteer experiences.
-I have also tutored Cambridge undergraduate students in a range of subjects related to Neurobiology and I have given lectures at the KU Leuven Endocrinology master program.
+I have also tutored Cambridge undergraduate students in a range of subjects related to Neurobiology, from Mathematical and Computational Biology, and I have imparted lectures at the KU Leuven Endocrinology master program.